Last Updated: Dec. 26, 2013

 - Information provided by you in connection with obtaining quotes for other products or services such as long distance service, internet access, and insurance.

-- Information provided by you in connection with obtaining a certain product or service offered by one our business partners.
+- Information provided by you in connection with obtaining a certain product or service offered by one our business associates.

 - Information you provide us when you register to receive communications from us (such as your email address).